ankitvishwakarma91/Multi-VendorProject-MicroService/README.md

 ## MultiVendor Project

-# Creating the README.md content as a file for the user to download

-readme_content = """
 # 🛒 Multivendor E-commerce System

 This project is a modular **multivendor e-commerce platform** built using **Spring Boot**, **Spring Security**, **Spring Cloud Gateway**, and **RabbitMQ**.
 It demonstrates a microservices architecture that separates user management, product catalog, ordering, and notification functionalities across dedicated services.